agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250918.md

 	- When active, using the same interpolation method as before, but leaving as null when inactive
 	- Where zeroing not active, calculating temperature based offset for Thermo and O3 instruments
 		- Note that column name changes broke the next code block
+	- Where temperature correlation not available (Picarro), filling where zeroing inactive with median offset